 The Jab and the Exit

-That sequence has shown up before.
+That tactic has shown up before.
 Garcia relied on the same jab and pull pattern in his fight with Gervonta Davis, where a straight counter found him as he exited upright.
 The speed was there.
 The recovery wasn’t.
 Bradley’s point is that the habit hasn’t changed much since.

 Bradley identified it early as the shot that could change the fight.
 “The punch for Barrios is the right hand,” he said, noting that Garcia’s tendency to pull straight back creates a clean window for it to land.